MITLibraries/docker-matomo/docs/HowTos/HOWTO-matomo-upgrade.md

 1. Verify that there were no changes to the `config.ini.php` file that need to be captured back in this repo.
    * See [compare-ini-files](./HOWTO-compare-ini-files.md)
 1. Log back in to the webUI to verify that everything is working.
 Ask someone in DEP to assist with this step.

+## Update Matomo Plugins

+Often, an update to the version of Matomo will require an update to a plugin version.
+See below for an overview of the plugin update process.

+1. Ensure that a backup of the current `config/config.ini.php` exists in the EFS mount.
+   * SSH (via AWSCLI + Session Manager) to the container(see the [Troubleshooting](./HOWTO-miscellaneous.md) section for the AWS CLI connection command).
+   * Run the **backup-data.sh** script `/usr/local/bin/backup-data.sh`
+1. Visit [Matomo plugins](https://plugins.matomo.org), select the correct version of Matomo, and then search for the plugins that are currently in use in our instance of Matomo.
+   * If there is a newer version, download it from the site, unzip it, and store the unzipped folder in the [files/](../../files/) directory, following the naming convention in place (e.g., `plugin-<plugin_name>-<version>`)
+1. Update the [Dockerfile](../../Dockerfile) to reference the newer version of the plugin stored in the [files/](../../files/) directory.
+1. Proceed with the publishing process as outlined in the **Update Matomo Version** instructions above.